Big7asty/wherethef/README.md

     chmod 755 wherethef.py

-Also, will create a setup.py script but for the meantime, change the cp_files  directory to the pwd you will be using the tool out of.
+Also, will create a setup.py script but for the meantime, at line 77, change the cp_files  directory to the pwd you will be using the tool out of.
 Script will not find any files if you dont.